How do we find an enthalpy change we cannot measure directly?

 Using bond enthalpies

-A reaction breaks bonds in the reactants (requiring energy in) and makes bonds in the products (releasing energy).
-The estimated enthalpy change is:
+A reaction breaks bonds in the reactants (requiring energy) and makes bonds in the products (releasing energy):

-Bond enthalpies are averages taken over many molecules, so this method gives an estimate rather than an exact value, and it only applies to gaseous species.
+Bond enthalpies are averages over many molecules, so this method gives an estimate, not an exact value, and it strictly applies only to gaseous species.

 In the exam, write the balanced equation first, label which method you are using, multiply every term by its coefficient, and check the sign against whether you expect the reaction to be exothermic or endothermic.